-Jaime & Brienne's History On 'Game Of Thrones' Is More Emotionally Complex Than You Realize
+Here's Why Jaime & Brienne's Relationship On 'Game Of Thrones' Is So Intense

 There are a lot of relationships that Game of Thrones fans root for, but the most complex and emotionally satisfying so far has definitely been the evolution of Jaime Lannister's friendship with Brienne of Tarth.
 The two knights may have started the series as bitter enemies, but the newly released second episode of Season 8 shows more than ever just how close they became after their travels together.
 As you watch all the emotional Brienne and Jaime scenes in the latest episode, it helps to remember Jaime and Brienne's history on Game of Thrones to really get the full impact of their newfound friendship.